 Hunt Companies Hosts Helping Hands Week

-CRANE, Ind., Sept.
-18, 2019 /PRNewswire/ -- Crane Family Housing once again participated in Hunt's Helping Hands Day by supporting the Washington Animal Control and Adoption Facility.
+LAS VEGAS, Sept.
+25, 2019 /PRNewswire/ -- Nellis Family Housing once again participated in Hunt's Helping Hands Day by supporting the Clean the World Foundation.
 This day of serving is an annual event sponsored by Hunt and includes hundreds of employees in over 40 Hunt Communities locations who volunteer their time and energy to support various local organizations throughout the country.

-On Monday September 16, 2019 Crane Family Housing employees volunteered at the Washington Animal Control and Adoption Facility by offering assistance with cleaning dog and cat cages, exercising the animals, photographing the animals to help in the adoption process, updating their PetFinder website and assisting with small maintenance projects.
-The City of Washington Animal Control Adoption Facility opened in May 1993 to serve the residents of the City of Washington and Daviess County.
-The shelter houses stray and unwanted pets in a modern and up to date facility.
-Animals are available for adoptions to qualified applicants.
+On Thursday September 19, 2019 Nellis Family Housing employees volunteered at Clean the World by folding over 14,000 washcloths that will be placed in hygiene kits and sent as relief support for those affected by Hurricane Dorian in the Bahamas.
+The Clean the World Foundation is a global health organization committed to improving the quality of life for vulnerable communities around the world and provides sustainable resources, programming, and education focused on water, sanitation, and hygiene for all those affected by poverty, homelessness, and humanitarian or natural crisis.
+Hotels generate large volumes of solid waste.
+A waste reduction program using discarded soap and bottled amenities can protect the environment, preserve natural resources, and reduce costs.
+The program founded by Clean the World seeks to recycle slightly used soap bars and plastic bottles discarded by hotel guests – and in turn they recycle them to save lives.

 Hunt's Helping Hands Day is about using employees' time, energy and skills for an experience that helps to create a strong team spirit, while at the same time helping support critical community organizations.
 Employees unanimously agree – this is an immensely rewarding experience.